libp2p/specs/plaintext/README.md

 field in the `Exchange` message.

 Dialing a peer in libp2p requires knowledge of the listening peer's peer id.
-As a result, the dialing peer also verifies that the peer id presented by the listening peer matches the peer id that they attempted to dial.
+As a result, the dialing peer ALSO verifies that the peer id presented by the listening peer matches the peer id that they attempted to dial.
 As the listening peer has no prior knowledge of the dialer's id, only one peer is able to perform this additional check.